jmacglashan/decisions_and_dragons/content/posts/q_learning_doesnt_need_importance_sampling.md

 draft = false
 +++

 In off-policy learning, we evaluate the value function for a policy other than the one we are following in the environment.
 This difference creates a mismatch in state-action distributions.
 To account for this difference, some actor-critic methods use importance sampling.
-However, Q-learning, does not.
+However, Q-learning does not.
 There is a simple reason for that: In Q-learning, we only use samples to tell us about the effect of actions on the environment, not to estimate how good the policy action selection is.
 Let's make that more concrete with a simple example and re-derive the Q-learning and importance sampling approaches.<!--more-->

 ## Backseat gambling